A note on gauge-fixing in the electroweak sector of nmUED

-Using $\xi \rightarrow \infty$ in the above equation would lead us to the equation of motion for $A_\mu$ in the Unitary gauge.
-However one can also achieve this without gauge-fixing and simply by setting $A_4 \rightarrow 0$ in Eq.\;\ref{pure-gauge} followed by extermisation of the action.
-In fact, setting $A_4$ to zero in Eq.\;\ref{pure-gauge} would straightforwardly remove the undesirable terms in which $A_\mu$ couples to $A_4$ via derivative, which was the main purpose of gauge-fixing.
-However we must keep in mind that the {\em Goldstone} is a linear combination of $A_4$ and $\chi$.
+Using $\xi \rightarrow \infty$ in the above equation would lead us to the equation of motion for $V_\mu$ in the Unitary gauge.
+However one can also achieve this without gauge-fixing and simply by setting $V_4 \rightarrow 0$ in Eq.\ref{pure-gauge} followed by extermisation of the action.
+In fact, setting $V_4$ to zero in Eq.\ref{pure-gauge} would straightforwardly remove the undesirable terms in which $V_\mu$ couples to $V_4$ via derivative, which was the main purpose of gauge-fixing.
+And, as long as we are interested in $V_\mu$ and its interactions with other physical particles, taking $V_4 \rightarrow 0$ is as good as Unitary gauge\footnote{An equivalent statement can also be found in the Ref \cite{Muck:2001yv} in which all fermions are localised on the 4-D brane.}.
+However we must keep in mind that the {\em Goldstone} is a linear combination of $V^{(n)}_4$ and $\eta^{(n)}$ (see Eq.\ref{gldsn}).
 And the coefficients of this linear combination is independent of choice of gauge.
-But, as long as we are interested in $A_\mu$ and its interactions with other physical particles, taking $A_4 \rightarrow 0$ is as good as Unitary gauge.
-Whenever, one needs to have the interactions involving charged Higgs and/or Goldstones (in some gauge other than the Unitary gauge), one should be more careful and should use the proper definitions of these scalars.
-A more careful look at the expression for the mixing angle in the Charged Higgs/Goldstone sector would reveal that in the large $R^{-1}$ limit ($R^{-1} >> v$) , Charged Higgs state can be identified with $\chi$ while $A_4$ becomes the Goldstone.
+Whenever, one needs to have the interactions involving physical scalar (like Charged Higgs) and/or Goldstones (in some gauge other than the Unitary gauge), one should be more careful and should use the proper definitions of these scalars.
+For example, the Refs.\cite{zbb, bsmm, Dey:2016cve} deal with the electroweak radiative corrections in nmUED scenario and the entire calculations have been performed in Feynman gauge where Goldstone bosons appear in the loop diagrams.
+The prescription of gauge-fixing mechanism in the above Refs.\cite{zbb, bsmm, Dey:2016cve} has been adopted from the formalism presented in this letter.
+A more careful look at the expression for the mixing angle in the physical scalar/Goldstone sector would reveal that in the large $R^{-1}$ limit ($R^{-1} >> v({\rm SM~VEV})$), physical scalar can be identified with $\eta$ (see Eq.\ref{phys}) while $V_4$ becomes the Goldstone (see Eq.\ref{gldsn}).

-In summary, we have discussed, the gauge-fixing procedure in a model of Universal Extra Dimensions with boundary localised-kinetic terms where a gauge symmetry is spontaneously broken by Higgs mechanism.
+In summary, we have discussed, the gauge-fixing procedure in a model of Universal Extra Dimensions with boundary localised kinetic terms where a gauge symmetry is spontaneously broken by Higgs mechanism.
 Finally we have discussed the composition and masses of the Goldstone and physical scalar in this model.